Bill Bailey: Television

-In 1998, and wrote and presented the BBC television show, Is It Bill Bailey?.
-Bailey's television debut had been on the children's show Motormouth in the late 1980s – playing piano for a mind-reading dog.
+In 1998, he wrote and presented the BBC television show, Is It Bill Bailey?
+Bailey's television debut had been on the children's show Motormouth in the late 1980s, playing piano for a mind-reading dog.
 Bailey reminisced about the experience on the BBC show Room 101 with Paul Merton in 2000.
 In 1991, he was appearing in stand-up shows such as The Happening, Packing Them In, The Stand Up Show and The Comedy Store.
 He also appeared as captain on two panel games, an ITV music quiz pilot called Pop Dogs, and the Channel 4 science fiction quiz show Space Cadets.

 Over the next few years, Bailey made guest appearances on shows such as Have I Got News for You, World Cup Comedy, Room 101, Des O'Connor Tonight, Coast to Coast and three episodes of off-beat Channel 4 sitcom Spaced, in which he played comic-shop manager Bilbo Bagshot.
 In 1998, Dylan Moran approached him with the pilot script for Black Books, a Channel 4 sitcom about a cold-hearted bookshop owner, his nice-guy assistant, and their socially awkward female friend.
 It was commissioned in 2000, and Bailey took the part of the assistant Manny Bianco, with Moran playing the owner Bernard and Tamsin Greig the friend, Fran.
 Three series of six episodes each were made.